hkd987/type-compiler/README.md

 ### Special Field Validators

-The special field validators feature allows you to define custom Zod validators for specific field names across your codebase, ensuring consistent validation rules for common field types like emails, dates, and more.
+The Type Compiler allows you to define custom Zod validators for specific field names, ensuring consistent validation rules across your codebase.

+You can configure special field validators in your `tsconfig.json`:

 ```json
 {